acyanbird/CMEEBootCampCW/week5/README.md

 We create a `PP_Dists.R` script read data from a csv file.
 For the first 3 pdf file of plots, we get group name of interaction.
 Then using them into for loop create plot for each interaction (by create a subset of each interaction), and using par combine them together.
 Histogram is used to display distribution.

+For the csv file, an empty frame is provided and go through every feeding interaction.
+Calculate mean and median of prey, predator and ratio.

+Seperate for loop is used to create each file.
+It could be improve afterwards.